No matter how exciting a customer finds your SaaS product, one of the first things they want to know is, “How much does it cost?”

 Start by tracking any metrics that might be used for billing.
 As we discussed, it’s important to make sure your tracking is precise and reliable.

-Tracking usage will help you optimize how much you should charge for each billable unit of the resource.
-It can also help you figure out which of two resource types will be the best to charge for.
+Tracking usage will help you optimize the amount you should charge for each billable unit of the resource.
+It can also help you determine which of two resource types to charge for first.

 When you’ve chosen your metric, you can use that information to bill customers.